TL;DR

 Method 1: Classroom-based learning

-One of the most common formal learning methods is classroom-based learning, which takes place within a structured educational environment.
+Classroom-based learning is one of the most common formal learning methods occurring within a structured educational setting.
 This method typically involves an instructor who delivers lessons, assigns homework, and assesses the progress of learners.
 Classroom-based learning often includes a mix of lectures, discussions, group activities, and individual work.

 Method 2: Online courses